irosyadi/irosyadi.github.io/note/2020-07-29-vexillology-flag.md

 title:  Vexillology - Science about Flag
 date: 2020-07-29 20:33:36
 path: /note
+category: note
 tags: vexillology flag
+draft: false
 ---

+Vexillology (/ˌvɛksɪˈlɒlədʒi/) is the study of the history, symbolism and usage of flags or, by extension, any interest in flags in general.

 # Vexillology - Science about Flag